The Da Vinci Code (film): Plot

 They visit Langdon's friend, Sir Leigh Teabing, a Holy Grail expert.
-Teabing claims the Grail is not a cup but instead is Mary Magdalene.
-He says she was not a prostitute but the wife of Jesus Christ.
-Teabing argues that Mary was pregnant during his crucifixion, and the Priory was formed to protect their descendants.
-The Opus Dei have been trying to destroy the Grail to preserve the credibility of the Vatican.
-Later, Silas breaks into Teabing's house, but Teabing, who uses crutches, uses one to disable him.
-The group escapes to London via Teabing's private plane, along with his butler, Remy Jean.
+He claims that the Grail is not a cup but instead is Mary Magdalene.
+He says that she was not a prostitute but the wife of Jesus Christ.
+He believes Mary was pregnant during Jesus' crucifixion, and the Priory was formed to protect their descendants.
+The Opus Dei have been trying to destroy the Grail to preserve the Vatican's credibility.
+Later, Silas appears, but Teabing disables him by striking the leg bound by a cilice, in deference to Christ's torture.

+The group escapes to London using Teabing's private plane, along with his butler, Remy Jean.
 Their interpretation of a clue hidden in the cryptex box leads them to the Temple Church, where they find nothing.
-Remy, who claims to be the Teacher, frees Silas.
-Remy takes Teabing hostage, dumping him in the car trunk, and taking Silas to hide out in an Opus Dei safe house.
-Teabing, who is revealed as the Teacher, later poisons Remy and sends the police after Silas.
-Police shoot Silas after accidentally wounding Aringarosa, who is promptly arrested by Fache, who resents being used to hunt Langdon.
+Remy, claiming to be the Teacher, frees Silas.

+Remy takes Teabing hostage, dumping him in the car trunk, and taking Silas to hide in an Opus Dei safe house.
+Teabing, the actual Teacher, later poisons Remy and sends the police after Silas.
+Police shoot Silas after he accidentally wounds Aringarosa, who is arrested by Fache, who resents being used to hunt Langdon.

-Teabing, who wants to bring down the Church for centuries of persecution and deceit, confronts Langdon and Sophie.
-Now understanding the true meaning behind the clue to unlocking the cryptex, the trio goes to Westminster Abbey to the tomb of Sir Isaac Newton, a former grand master of the Priory.
-Teabing demands that the pair open the cryptex.
-Langdon tries and seemingly fails before suddenly tossing the cryptex into the air.
+Teabing, wanting to bring down the Church for centuries of persecution and deceit, confronts Langdon and Sophie.
+Now understanding the true meaning behind the clue to unlocking the cryptex, the trio goes to Westminster Abbey to Isaac Newton's tomb, a former grand master of the Priory.
+Teabing demands the pair opens the cryptex.
+Langdon tries and seemingly fails before tossing it into the air.
 Teabing dives for and catches it, but the vial breaks and the papyrus is thought destroyed.

 The police arrive to arrest Teabing, who realizes Langdon must have solved the cryptex's code and removed the papyrus before throwing it.
-The code is revealed to be "APPLE", after the apocryphal myth of the apple which led Newton to discover his law of universal gravitation.
-The clue inside the cryptex, which tells of the Grail hiding "'neath the rose," leads Langdon and Sophie to Rosslyn Chapel in Scotland.
+The code was "APPLE", after the apocryphal story of the apple which led Newton to discover his law of universal gravitation.
+The clue inside the cryptex, which tells of the Grail hiding "'neath the rose", leads Langdon and Sophie to Rosslyn Chapel in Scotland.

-Inside the chapel, they discover a secret room where Magdalene's tomb has been removed.
-Langdon, after searching through documents, realizes that Sophie's family died in a car crash, that Saunière was not her grandfather but her protector, and that she is the last descendant of Jesus Christ.
-The two are greeted by several members of the Priory, including Sophie's grandmother, who promises to protect her.
+Inside the chapel, they find a secret room where Magdalene's tomb has been removed.
+Langdon, after searching through documents, realizes that Sophie's family died in a car crash, that Saunière was not her grandfather but her protector, and that she is the last descendant of Christ.
+The two are greeted by members of the Priory, including Sophie's grandmother, who promises to protect her.
 Langdon and Sophie part ways, the former returning to Paris.

-While shaving, he cuts himself and has an epiphany when his blood curves down the sink, reminding him of the Rose Line.
-Realizing the true meaning of the cryptex clue, he follows the line to the Louvre, concluding the Holy Grail is hidden below the Pyramide Inversée.
-Langdon kneels atop it and the sarcophagus of Mary Magdalene is seen in a secret underground chamber.
+While shaving, Langdon cuts himself and has an epiphany when his blood curves down the sink, reminding him of the Rose Line.
+Realizing the true meaning of the cryptex clue, he follows the line to the Louvre, concluding that the Grail is hidden below the Pyramide Inversée.
+Langdon kneels atop it; Mary Magdalene's sarcophagus is in a secret underground chamber.